Embracing innovation as a core aspect of your brand identity signifies a commitment to continuous improvement, adaptability, and customer-centricity.

 You’re encouraged to brainstorm, prototype, and iterate ideas until you’ve honed into the one that solves the problem.

 But it doesn’t stop there.
-Your brand should continuously innovate, adapt and improve based on customer feedback.
+Your brand should continuously innovate, adapt, and improve based on closed loop marketing.
 This isn’t just about creating better products or services but also about fostering an innovative culture within your organization.

 In essence, design thinking is more than a methodology.
 It’s a mindset.